bloom-housing/bloom/README.md

 Run `yarn install` and root and from within the api directory.

+If you don't have yarn installed, you can do so with `brew install yarn`.

 ### Local environment variables

 Configuration of each app and service is read from environment variables.
 There is an `.env.template` file in each app or service directory that must be copied to `.env`.
 Some keys are secret and are internally available.

+### Prettier

+If you use VSCode, you can install the [Prettier plugin](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode), ⌘⇧P Open User Settings, search for and enable `Format on Save`, and then ⌘⇧P Reload Window.
+When you save a file locally, it should automatically format according to our configuration.

 ### Running a local test server